 - 1 tbsp tomato paste

 - 1 tbsp finely chopped ginger

-Heat the oil in a pan, add spices & bay leaf, and stir till spices crackle & change their colour.
+Heat the oil in a pan, add the whole spices and the bay leaf, and stir till spices crackle and change their colour.

-Next add the chopped onions & sauté till golden brown.
+Next add the chopped onions and sauté till golden brown.

 Add chicken thighs and sauté for 5–7 minutes or until evenly coloured.

 Next add the powdered spices except the garam masala.
 Mix quickly, don’t let the spices get burnt at the bottom, sauté for 1–2 minutes.

 Cook on slow heat, stirring slowly for 12–15 minutes until chicken is cooked (or chuck it in a slow cooker for a while).

 Sprinkle with the garam masala and simmer to finish cooking (or sprinkle with the garam masala 10 mins before stopping the slow cooker).

 Add chopped coriander leaves and sprinkle chopped ginger for decoration.